getian107/PRScs/README.md

  - PARAM_B (optional): Parameter b in the gamma-gamma prior.
 Default is 0.5.

  - PARAM_PHI (optional): Global shrinkage parameter phi.
 If phi is not specified, it will be learnt from the data using a fully Bayesian approach.
 This usually works well for polygenic traits with large GWAS sample sizes (hundreds of thousands of subjects).
-For GWAS with limited sample sizes (including most of the current disease GWAS), fixing phi to 1e-2 (for highly polygenic traits) or 1e-4 (for less polygenic traits), or doing a small-scale grid search (e.g., phi=1e-6, 1e-4, 1e-2, 1) to find the optimal phi value often improves perdictive performance.
+For GWAS with limited sample sizes (including most of the current disease GWAS), fixing phi to 1e-2 (for highly polygenic traits) or 1e-4 (for less polygenic traits), or doing a small-scale grid search (e.g., phi=1e-6, 1e-4, 1e-2, 1) to find the optimal phi value in the validation dataset often improves perdictive performance.

  - MCMC_ITERATIONS (optional): Total number of MCMC iterations.
 Default is 1,000.

  - MCMC_BURNIN (optional): Number of burnin iterations.
 Default is 500.

- - MCMC_THINNING_FACTOR (optional): Thinning of the Markov chain.
+ - MCMC_THINNING_FACTOR (optional): Thinning factor of the Markov chain.
 Default is 5.

  - CHROM (optional): The chromosome(s) on which the model is fitted, separated by comma, e.g., `--chrom=1,3,5`.
 Parallel computation for the 22 autosomes is recommended.
 Default is iterating through 22 autosomes (can be time-consuming).